xwmx/bindle/Readme.markdown

 ### init

-If you don't currently have a local repository tracking your dotfiles, you can create one using the `dots init` command, which will initialize a git repository at `$HOME/.dotfiles` with the following structure:
+If you don't currently have a local repository tracking your dotfiles, you can create one using

+    dots init

+This will initialize a git repository at `$HOME/.dotfiles` with the following
+structure:

     ├── .gitignore
     ├── home/